biolab/xaim-website/content/_index.md

 hero_title: "eXplainable Artificial Intelligence in Healthcare Management"
 hero_subtitle: "A new Online Interdisciplinary Master’s Program at the Intersection of AI and Health Care"

 cfp: "The call for applications is now open!
-You can apply by July 31th 23:59 CEST.
+You can apply by October 31th.
 The top 80% of students who will successfully graduate will receive a Thesis Award of 2,500 €."

 about_title: "About"